Nova-T1/Python/README.md

 ### Steps to open the DB

-1. reate virtual environment and activate inside the project using CMD
+1. Create virtual environment and activate inside the project using CMD
 ```
 > On windows -> venv\Scripts\activate